York: Football

 York also has a strong rugby league history.
 York FC, later known as York Wasps, formed in 1868, were one of the oldest rugby league clubs in the country but the effects of a move to the out of town Huntington Stadium, poor results and falling attendances led to their bankruptcy in 2002.
 The supporters formed a new club, York City Knights, who played at the same stadium until 2015 when they moved to Bootham Crescent.
-In 2021, they moved to York Community Stadium. the men's team play in The Championship and the women's team (York Valkyrie) play in the Super League.
+In 2021, they moved to York Community Stadium.
+In 2022, the club was renamed York RLFC and as of 2023 the men's team (York Knights) play in The Championship and the women's team (York Valkyrie) play in the Super League.
 There are three amateur rugby league teams in York; New Earswick All Blacks (in New Earswick), York Acorn and Heworth.
 York International 9s was an annual rugby league nines tournament which took place in York between 2002 and 2009.
 Amateur side York Lokomotive compete in the Rugby League Conference.

+Rugby

 Rugby union has been played in York since the 1860s, with multiple teams currently playing within the city.
 York RUFC was formed in 1928, and amalgamated with the York Cricket Club in 1966.
 The teams' home ground is at York sports ground at Clifton Park.
 The men's 1st team play in North 1 East, with the women's team in RFUW Women's NC1 North East championship.
 York Railway Institute (RI) RUFC home ground is at the York RI sports club on newlane, York.
 The men's team currently compete in Yorkshire Division 4 South East (Yorkshire 4), and the ladies team play in the RFUW Women's NC1 North East championship.
 Based at the York site of chocolate and confectionery maker Nestle Rowntree's, Nestle Rowntree RUFC was founded originally in 1894 and re-founded in 1954.
 They currently play their home games at York St. John University Sports Field and they compete in Yorkshire Division 4 South East (Yorkshire 4).

+Field hockey

+York has a few field hockey clubs that compete in the North Hockey League, the Yorkshire Hockey Association League and the BUCS leagues.
+These are City of York Hockey Club, Acomb Hockey Club and University of York Hockey Club.